georgenoob1234/fruit-defect-detection/docs/TRAINER.md

 - **Fruit Detection Models**: Saved to `models/fruit_detection/` as `fruit_detector.pt`
 - **Defect Segmentation Models**: Saved to `models/defect_segmentation/` as `defect_segmenter.pt`

-The training results, logs, and checkpoints during training are saved in the directory specified by the `--save_dir` parameter (default: `runs/train`).
+The training results, logs, and checkpoints during training are saved in the directory specified by the `save_dir` parameter in the configuration file (default: `runs/train`).

 ## Troubleshooting